Rafael Trujillo: Assassination

+On 30 May 1961, Trujillo was shot dead when his blue 1957 Chevrolet Bel Air was ambushed on a road outside the Dominican capital.
+The ambush was plotted by Salvador Estrella Sadhalá, General Juan Tomás Díaz, Pedro Livio Cedeño, Antonio de la Maza, Amado García Guerrero and General Antonio Imbert Barrera.

+Aftermath

-On Tuesday, 30 May 1961, Trujillo was shot and killed when his blue 1957 Chevrolet Bel Air was ambushed on a road outside the Dominican capital.
-He was the victim of an ambush plotted by a number of men, such as General Juan Tomás Díaz, Pedro Livio Cedeño, Antonio de la Maza, Amado García Guerrero and General Antonio Imbert Barrera.
-The plotters, however, failed to take control as the later-executed General José René Román Fernandez ("Pupo Román") betrayed his co-conspirators by his inactivity, and contingency plans had not been made.
-On the other side, Johnny Abbes, Roberto Figueroa Carrión, and the Trujillo family put the SIM to work to hunt the members of the plot and brought back Ramfis Trujillo from Paris to step into his father's shoes.
+The plotters failed to take control, as the later-executed General José René Román Fernandez ("Pupo Román") betrayed his co-conspirators by his inactivity, and contingency plans had not been made.
+On the other side, Johnny Abbes, Roberto Figueroa Carrión, and the Trujillo family put the SIM to work to hunt the members of the plot and brought back Ramfis Trujillo from Paris to succeed his father.
 The response by the SIM was swift and brutal.
 Hundreds of suspects were detained, many tortured.
 On 18 November the last executions took place when six of the conspirators were executed in the "Hacienda María Massacre".
 Imbert was the only one of the seven assassins who survived the manhunt.
-A co-conspirator named Luis Amiama Tio also survived.
+A co-conspirator named Luis Amiama Tio, who was not present at the assassination, also survived, allegedly hiding in a closet of the Minister of Social Affairs.

 US President John F. Kennedy learned of Trujillo's death during a diplomatic meeting with French President Charles de Gaulle.

 Trujillo's funeral was that of a statesman with the long procession ending in his hometown of San Cristóbal, where his body was first buried.
 Dominican President Joaquín Balaguer gave the eulogy.
 The efforts of the Trujillo family to keep control of the country ultimately failed.
 The military uprising on 19 November of the Rebellion of the Pilots and the threat of US intervention set the final stage and ended the Trujillo regime.
 Ramfis tried to flee with his father's body aboard his boat Angelita, but was turned back.
 Balaguer allowed Ramfis to leave the country and to take his father's body to Paris.
 There, the remains were interred in the Cimetière du Père Lachaise on 14 August 1964, and six years later moved to Spain, to the Mingorrubio Cemetery in El Pardo on the north side of Madrid.